 Most teachers know the helicopter parents: they seem to “hover” over their children, trying to help them avoid any type of adversity in their lives.

-While this sounds noble, there’s an issue with Helicopter Parenting: data is showing more and more that it is terribly unhelpful to children in the long run
+While this sounds noble, there’s an issue with Helicopter Parenting: data increasingly shows that it is terribly unhelpful to children in the long run.

-“Helicopter parenting has been linked to a decrease in wellbeing, self-regulation, self-efficacy, and poorer academic outcomes…The restriction of exposure to challenges by intervening before a child has struggled or failed undermines the child’s effort to establish healthy regulatory strategies” (Vigdal et al., 2022).
-While this type of parenting might seem helpful when children are little and our job as parents is (literally) trying to keep them alive, they never learn how to deal when adversity hits them as they get older.
+“Helicopter parenting has been linked to a decrease in well-being, self-regulation, self-efficacy, and poorer academic outcomes…The restriction of exposure to challenges by intervening before a child has struggled or failed undermines the child’s effort to establish healthy regulatory strategies” (Vigdal et al., 2022).
+While this type of parenting might seem helpful when children are little, and our job as parents is (literally) to keep them alive, they never learn how to deal with adversity as they get older.

-I tell my own children all the time: things happen that seem like a big deal but aren’t so you have practice dealing with problems when the big things do end up happening.
+I tell my own children all the time: things happen that seem like a big deal but aren’t, so you have practice dealing with problems when the big things do happen.

 Couple that with the world shutting down, their only means of socializing being on a screen during some of their most formative years, and a society that can’t have a civil conversation with someone who has a different belief than they do, and we have a recipe that cooked up one of the biggest long-term societal disasters we have seen in modern history.